 CENTER WEATHER ADVISORIES (CWA): A CWA is an unscheduled inflight, flow control, air traffic and aircrew advisory.
 A CWA is considered as a "nowcast" rather than a flight-planning product.
-They normally provide a narration of conditions existing at the time of issuance and a forecast for the next two hours
+They normally provide a narration of conditions existing at the time of issuance and a forecast for the next two hours.

-PILOT WEATHER REPORTS (PIREP)
+12 PILOT WEATHER REPORTS (PIREP)

 Help yourself by helping others.
 The best way to eliminate or reduce enroute weather surprises is to give and obtain inflight weather reports, or PIREPs.
 A PIREP is often the only means available for gathering some information (i.e. cloud tops, actual icing and turbulence conditions, etc.).
 A PIREP gives a pilot valuable information on weather conditions actually being experienced inflight by other pilots.
 This information supplements data reported by ground stations.
-When giving a PIREP, one method is to follow the format of an hourly weather report using VOR radial/DME or Lat/Long coordinates to identify your position.
+When giving a PIREP, one method is to follow the format of an hourly weather report using VOR radial/DME, direction and distance from an airport, or Lat/Long coordinates to identify your position.
 Giving the trend of the weather is also valuable.
 Pilot reports are utilized in the receiving facilities immediately and disseminated to other FAA facilities, the National Weather Service, and pilots as soon as possible after receipt.
 A good PIREP consists of the following

-- Location in reference to a NAVAID or airport - Time, altitude (MSL), and type of aircraft - Visibility and sky cover including bases and tops (heights in MSL) - Air temperature (Celsius), wind, turbulence, and/or icing - Other significant weather data (i.e. lowering or improving conditions)
+- Location in reference to a NAVAID/Airport or Lat/Long - Time, altitude (MSL), and type of aircraft - Visibility and sky cover including bases and tops (heights in MSL) - Air temperature (Celsius), wind, turbulence, and/or icing

+• Other significant weather data (i.e. lowering or improving conditions)

-A suggested format for giving PIREPs is available in the Procedures Section of the Alaska Supplement,
+A suggested format for giving PIREPs is available in the Procedures Section of the Alaska Supplement, nalWindow/DRSDOCID143150174320221219163056.0001.

-For more in depth information on these weather products go to Advisory Circular 00-45 - Aviation Weather Products at: http://rgl.faa.gov/Regulatory_and_Guidance_Library/rgAdvisoryCircular.nsf/1ab39b4ed 563b08985256a35006d56af!OpenView
+For more in depth information on these weather products go to the FAA-H-8083-28 Aviation Weather Handbook at: https://drs.faa.gov/browse/excelExter